AALL Scholarship Program

 Each fellow will complete a work syllabus or journal of their fellowship experience at a law library.
 The host institution will confirm the fellow’s participation and the completion of the fellowship.
 The information of their experiential learning would be submitted to the Strait Fellows Committee for approval before the final installment of the stipend award is distributed.

-Each fellow will select a host from a list of participating institutions.
+Each fellow will select a host from the list of possible participating institutions or may make arrangements with any other law library in the U.S. or Canada.
 Each fellow needs to indicate (1) geographic preference, (2) type of law library (e.g., public, private, law firm, court, or corporate counsel), and (3) type of project or area of interest (e.g., public service, technical service, digital, information technology).
 The fellowship and the time commitment would be determined by the host institution and the fellow.
 However, the fellowship should be completed within a semester or four months, depending on the project.

 Each fellow will be assigned a mentor by the host institution.
 The fellows and mentors will meet and develop a partnering relationship.
 Mentors will assist and provide support to fellows as they begin their transition into the professional workforce.